lorenzo-stoakes/linux-vm-notes/fundamentals.md

   assumes 4 levels regardless of architecture.
 Pretty nice right?

-* I'll get into more details about page tables and their actual implementation in kernel code in a later section below.
+* I'll get into more details about page tables and their actual implementation in kernel code in a later section.

 ### Caching